saurabh-hirani/saurabh-hirani.github.io/_posts/2018-08-11-amazfit-watchface.md

 Lesson learnt:

-- I never thought I would do image editing to simple design work.
+- I never thought I would do need to do image editing or simple design work.
 But we learn everything we need to when we want to scratch our own itch.